sictweb/bti425-2020/notes/jquery.md

 ## jQuery

-jQuery was introduced with itsvalue proposition as a the "swiss army knife" of the DOM, giving us everything we need to create dynamic HTML (ie: selecting elements, watching for / responding to events & updating the DOM).
+jQuery was introduced with its value proposition as a the "swiss army knife" of the DOM, giving us everything we need to create dynamic HTML (ie: selecting elements, watching for / responding to events & updating the DOM).
 We finished off by discussing how we can make Ajax requests using jQuery, for example:

 ```js
 $.ajax({